Vector04/tudelft-thesis-template/src/template.typ

     h(1fr)

     if it.numbering != none {
-      text(size: 70pt, fill: rgb(80, 80, 80), weight: "semibold")[
+      text(size: 70pt, fill: rgb(80, 80, 80), weight: "semibold", font: "Lora")[
         #numbering(it.numbering, chapternum)
       ]
     }
     line(length: 100%)
   }

   // For some reason, this needs to be after we have function for our fancy heading.
 Very weird.

   show heading.where(level: 1): it => {
     counter(figure.where(kind: raw)).update(0)